Announcement

 I wanted a quick and easy way to change plates between the California and German versions.
 I found a set of rubberized magnets with a M5 sized stud built in.
 They fit perfectly in the license plate mounts that get pushed into the CSL trunk.

 Cool idea except the plates are aluminum and don’t work with the magnets.
 I initially purchased some magnets to glue onto the plate itself.
 It didn’t work out, as the connection was weak, and the magnets were too thick.
 I settled on the thinnest piece of galvanized steel I could find.
 It was significantly stronger and more low profile.
 I epoxied them to the plate so that I could simply snap the plate on and off.
-I might end up just bailing on the whole idea and just using double sides tape so that it's even more low profile.
+I might end up just bailing on the whole idea and just using double sided tape so that it's even more low profile.
 Either way, it was a fun mini project.

 Last step is to schedule the exact drop off date, remove the hood, then trailer the car over to Dave's shop.
 This will be in the next post.